kwahoo2/nwgl/README.md

 nwgl
 ==========
 nwgl stands for: No-GUI WebGL exporter.
 It is a simple headless WebGL/HTML5 exported for FreeCAD.
-It exports only one shape, not shape list.
+Supports multiple shapes export (as a single mesh).
 Screenshot: http://imgur.com/YRC8DQk

 Installation: